purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/feed-ranking.md

 On the LinkedIn feed, there are five major activity types:

-- **Connections**: Member connector follows member/company, member joins group
+- Connections
-- **Informational**: Member or company shares article/picture/message
+- Informational
-- **Profile**: Member updates profile, i.e., picture, job-change, etc.
+- Profile
-- **Opinion**: Member likes or comments on articles, pictures, job-changes, etc.
+- Opinion
-- **Site-Specific**: Member endorses member, etc.
+- Site-Specific
 - Intuitively, different activities have very different CTRs.
 This is important when building models and generating training data.

 | Category       | Example                                                     |